Julie Vega: Life story

 Vega's life story was most notably shown on film through The Life Story of Julie Vega, which was shown shortly after her death.
 Nadia Montenegro portrayed the ill-fated movie and soap opera actress and singer, Jimmy Morato and Alicia Alonzo portrayed her parents, while her brother Steve and nanny Flor appeared as themselves.
 That's Entertainment mainstays Jestoni Alarcon, John Regala and Hero Bautista also portrayed her brothers in the film.

-On television, through the October 2, 2003 episode of Maalaala Mo Kaya entitled Unan (Tagalog for Pillow) played by Angelica Panganiban and Jane Oineza as Young Julie Vega.
+On television, she was portrayed by Angelica Panganiban and Jane Oineza on the October 2, 2003 episode of Maalaala Mo Kaya entitled Unan (Tagalog for Pillow).
 Vega's parents were portrayed by Michael de Mesa and Rio Locsin.
-The said episode was well received by both critics and Julie Vega fans alike and is noted not only for Panganiban's resemblance to the real Julie Vega, but also for its use of actual footage of Vega's burial which featured not only fans but also celebrities like Fernando Poe, Jr., Chiquito, Nida Blanca, Herbert Bautista and best friend Janice De Belen in mourning her death.
-The video footage was lent to the Maalaala Mo Kaya producers for the episode by the Postigos themselves.
+The said episode was acclaimed by both critics and Julie Vega fans alike and is noted not only for Panganiban's resemblance to the real Julie Vega, but also for its use of actual footage of Vega's burial which featured not only fans but also celebrities like Fernando Poe, Jr., Chiquito, Nida Blanca, Herbert Bautista and best friend Janice De Belen in mourning her death.
+The video footage was lent by the Postigos themselves to the Maalaala Mo Kaya producers to be aired on the episode.

 Legacy and tributes

 Due to Anna Lizas success, Vega was dubbed the "Original Soap Opera Princess".
 Director Ruel Bayani, the producer of ABS-CBN's remake of Anna Liza, commended Vega, calling her portrayal of the role "iconic" and that she set a high standard on being a "child star".
 Judy Ann Santos once stated on StarStudio's special issue that she is a fan of Vega, and when she learned about the latter's death, she first disappeared into her room and then into the bathroom.
 She turned the bathroom's doorknob quietly, pushed the door shut then stood in front of the sink.
 She then looked at herself in the mirror and cried.

 Her rivalry with Janice De Belen ranks among the more famous female rivalries in Philippines' entertainment industry alongside that of Vilma Santos vs. Nora Aunor.

-In December 2010, Vega was posthumously awarded her own star on the Eastwood City Walk of Fame as well as another on GMA Network's "Kapuso Walk of Fame".
+In December 2010, Vega was posthumously awarded her own star on the Eastwood City Walk of Fame.
+She also has another star at GMA Network's "Kapuso Walk of Fame" just outside GMA Network Center.